-Armed with a degree in English and Biological Sciences from University of California, Irvine, Britton worked as a reporter for a number of years in Guanacaste, Costa Rica before moving with her partner to Vancouver Island.
+After receiving a degree in English and Biological Sciences from University of California, Irvine, Britton worked as a reporter for a number of years in Guanacaste, Costa Rica before moving with her partner to Vancouver Island.
 Her favourite interviews include National Geographic’s Greg Marshall and primatologist Dr. Jane Goodall.

-While working toward her post-baccalaureate diploma through UVic’s Restoration of Natural Systems program, she collaborated on various environmental materials and publications, including a pocket guide to the urban forests of Victoria, co-authored with Dr. Val Schaefer.
+While working toward a post-baccalaureate diploma through UVic’s Restoration of Natural Systems (RNS) program, she collaborated on various environmental materials and publications, including a pocket guide to the urban forests of Victoria, co-authored with Dr. Val Schaefer.
 Her post-bacc capstone project, Terrestrial Ecosystem Mapping Site Series Descriptions of the Homer McCrea Covenant, was awarded the Dr. Lorene Kennedy Environmental Studies Award.

-In her free time she enjoys birding, bodysurfing, traversing the Sooke Hills and San Juan Ridge, and keeping her Spanish honed with anyone who will listen.
+In her free time she enjoys birding, bodysurfing, traversing the Sooke Hills and San Juan Ridge with her family, and keeping her Spanish honed with anyone who will listen.